 - Do not use over-the-counter glues.
 Not all such products have been approved for human use

 The amount of time it takes to fix dentures depends on many factors.
 If the dentures cannot be repaired immediately, patients may want to discuss other options with their dentist while waiting for their repair.
 Some patients have a spare set of dentures just in case the regular set gets damaged.

 “Fortunately, there are still proactive steps patients can take until they can get to the dentist.”

-Check out what others are saying about our dental services on Yelp: What Do I Do If I Damage My Dentures in Morton, PA
+Check out what others are saying about our dental services on Google: What Do I Do If I Damage My Dentures in Morton, PA